 As of January 13, 2017, the Florida Department of Health (DOH) reports that there are 257 locally acquired infections of Zika.
 DOH announced last month that they have cleared the Miami Beach area of ongoing, active Zika transmission and that Florida no longer has any identified areas with active Zika transmission.
 As Florida Governor Rick Scott has stated, "We must all remain fully committed to doing our part to keep Florida clear of active Zika transmission by continuing to dump standing water and wear bug spray."

-The Centers for Disease Control and Prevention has offered guidance for pregnant women and their partners considering travel to the two specific areas in South Florida.
+The Centers for Disease Control and Prevention has offered guidance for pregnant women and their partners considering travel to Miami-Dade county.
 To speak directly with someone from the Florida Department of Health, please call the Florida Zika Virus Information Hotline at 855-622-6735.

 According to Florida Gov. Rick Scott, “Florida has a proven track record of success when it comes to managing similar mosquito-borne viruses.
 We will continue to keep our residents and visitors safe, utilizing constant surveillance and aggressive strategies, such as increased mosquito spraying, that have allowed our state to fight similar viruses.”